directus/directus/docs/reference/field-transforms.md

 # Field Transforms

-Directus contains a couple special field flags that can be used to alter the IO of a fields value when it's being used through the API.
-This is used—among other things—for casting boolean values to JSON `true` / `false`, or converting DB-date formats to ISO8601.
+> Directus contains special flags that can be used to alter the I/O of a field's value when it's being used through the API.
+This can be used to cast boolean values to JSON `true` / `false`, convert DB-date formats to ISO8601, and more.

 These flags are stored in the `special` field of `directus_fields`.